adamgordonbell/fibhatchery/tutorial.md

 ## Automation API:

-For today's purposes, I will make things a bit more manual.
+For now, the process of naming an environment will be manual.
 You will create an environment like this:

 ```
 python fibfactory.py --env-id test1 create
 ```
 And that will create our ephemeral environment, which is in Pulumi terms stack named `fib-factory-test1`.
-I'll also add the ability to list all ephemeral environments for this repo and destroy them by name.

 ### Create environment

-Our slightly simplified create looks like this.
-We import the automation module, create our stack name, and then our stack:
+Our, shown here slightly simplified, `create` looks like this:

 ```
 from pulumi import automation as auto